Dagashi Kashi: Characters

 An eccentric girl who is very passionate about sweets and snacks.
 Her father owns a famous snacks company and she came to Shikada store to recruit Yō as their company's planned shop chain's manager.
 As Yō will not leave as long as Kokonotsu is unwilling to succeed him as Shikada storekeeper, she quickly strikes a deal with him: she will convince Kokonotsu to take over the store in return for his employment.
 From then on she tries to persuade Kokonotsu using many different ways such as games, stories, and riddles.
 She is not good at chance games, so uses her other skills to make Kokonotsu consider taking over the shop.
-In the final chapter, she asks Kokonotsu if he wants to marry her.
-The relationship between them remains ambiguous.
+She eventually asks Kokonotsu if he wants to marry her.